 Copyleft public domain image courtesy of Wikimedia Commons.

-There are four common ways that works arrive in the public domain:
+There are three common ways that works arrive in the public domain:

 Additional Pollak Library Guides to help you learn more about related topics.